Fasust/wisgen/assets/advice.md

 You have to be lucky, but I made the best of things when bad things happened.
 I also ate prunes every single day.
 Do what you have to do.
 Don’t analyze it, just do it.
 Take it easy, enjoy life, what will be will be.
 Sleep well, have a Bailey’s Irish Cream before bed if you have a cold—you will wake up fine the next morning.
+# InkTank
+Have the courage to live a life true to yourself, not the life others expect of you.
+Never attribute to malice that which can be adequately explained by stupidity.
+“There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.”
+Ernest Hemingway
+Don’t make decisions when you’re angry.
+Don’t make promises when you’re happy.
+“Never argue with a stupid person, they’ll drag you down to their level and beat you with experience.”
+Mark twain Only pack what you can carry yourself.
+Remember you’ll always regret what you didn’t do rather than what you did.
+“You’d worry less about what people think about you if you knew how seldom they do.”
+David Foster Wallace If you blame it on someone else, don’t expect it to get better.
+“You can be the ripest, juiciest peach in the world, but there will always be someone who hates peaches.”
+Dita von Teese If the grass is greener on the other side, there’s probably more manure there.
+Don’t give up what you want most for what you want now.
+With regards to the opposite sex: If you look hungry, you’ll starve.
+“Never let your sense of morals prevent you from doing what is right.”
+Isaac Asimov Strive to be the man you want your daughter to marry.
+“Remember only enemies speak the truth.
+Friends and lovers lie endlessly, caught in the web of duty.”
+Stephen King Never forget your car keys will change your car from one tonne of inert metal into one of the most deadly killing machines that has been invented.
+Wait 24 hours before getting mad and reacting about anything.
+If it doesn’t bother you in 24 hours time, it probably isn’t important enough to get mad over.
+Never make someone a priority who only makes you an option.
+Try not to take anything personally.
+No one thinks about you as much as you do.
+“If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals.”
+Sirius Black Figure out what you love to do, and then figure out how to get someone to pay you to do it.
+If you treat a woman like a queen, and she treats you like a jester, your princess is in another castle.
+Whenever something happens that makes you sad, ask yourself whether you’d still care about it when you’re ninety.
+Be persistent.
+When knowledge and ability aren’t enough, be persistent.
+“Life is scary.
+Get used to it.
+There are no magical fixes.
+It’s all up to you.
+So get up off your keister, get out of here, and go start doin’ the work.
+Nothing in this world that’s worth having comes easy.”
+Bob Kelso
+Smart girls like to hear they’re pretty, pretty girls like to hear that they’re smart.
+Happiness is a choice and everything else is a matter of perspective.
+# Life Hack
+Marry your best friend: If the person you’re the most comfortable with isn’t your spouse, make them!
+(Assuming this person is not your family member)
+Don’t stop learning: If you start coasting through life, you’re gonna lose.
+Always stretch your intellect.
+Forgive as much as possible.
+Grudges achieve little.
+Do something that’s not for money.
+Time passes by a lot faster than you’d think.
+This effect accelerates with age.
+Some things can’t be learned; they can only be experienced.
+Wealth is relatively unimportant.
+Don’t lie to yourself.
+The past is something you learn from.
+It is not something you live in.
+Wealth is measured by your happiness and not by your financial statement.
+Do things for yourself in everything you do; don’t live for other people.
+Learn to handle criticism.
+Value the people in your life.
+Be happy for other people who are happy.
+Embrace vulnerability.
+Challenge yourself a little bit everyday.
+Quality beats quantity.
+Don’t get too attached to material things.
+Seek out people with different beliefs and views of the world to yours and get to know their side of the story.
+Living a good life is the best way possible to convince people.
+Nobody has it all figured out.
+There’s no shame in saying “I don’t know”.
+Possessions own you.
+Get outside and do something with other people.
+Take your time.
+You can’t please everyone.
+Make mistakes – and LOTS of them!
+Wear sunscreen.
+Stop thinking so much and act.
+Dance and sing whenever possible.
+You don’t know what you’ve got ’till its gone.
+Swallow your pride and apologies.
+People are not alone in being alone.
+Love isn’t “all” you need, but if you don’t have it in some form, your life will be very empty.
+Life is a million times easier when you focus on the great things in people and not the bad.
+The grass is only greener where you water it.
+Money isn’t an end, it’s a means.
+Nobody can fix you.
+You have to fix your own problems or adapt to them.
+Other people can be helpful, but only so much.
+Being a “genius,” in IQ terms, means nothing if you don’t contribute anything important to society.
+People are your greatest resource.
+Repetition is the father of learning.
+Honesty is the best policy.
+Listening > Talking.
+Determination and motivation trump all else.
+Remember your humanity.
+Take time out to practice humility.
+You are the only person with the power and ability to control your own level of happiness.
+You and you alone control how happy you allow yourself to be.
+Do more of what you love, less of what you don’t.
+Inspiration is everything, yet nothing if you don’t act on it Be present here and now.
+You are lucky.
+Your life is a gift.
+Realize it.